hxx344/perp/README_EN.md

 Spread Monitor” panel with a live table and rolling history.
 Without the `--coordinator-url` flag the script will run headless and only log high-level events.
 Add `--console-table` if you also want the tabular feed rendered in the terminal.
+The dashboard also plots the two cross-exchange spread series as a percentage chart so you can spot periods of positive or negative edge at a glance.
 For raw WebSocket frames and handshakes, pass `--debug-websockets` (otherwise those logs stay muted).

 ## GRVT–Lighter Hedging Cycle